Read time: 5 minutes

 Having a plan to manage any survivor weeds is the best way to avoid future weed blow-outs and herbicide resistance.

-WeedSmart extension agronomist, Paul McIntosh says adding diversity to the herbicide program in the northern region can conserve soil moisture and nitrogen over summer and provide excellent early weed control that allows competitive crops to establish.
+WeedSmart extension agronomist, Paul McIntosh, says adding diversity to the herbicide program in the northern region can conserve soil moisture and nitrogen over summer and provide excellent early weed control that allows competitive crops to establish.

-“Growers can access an array of residual herbicides that have different roles to play in a WeedSmart integrated weed management program – in each of the fallow, pre-seeding and early post-crop emergence phases,” he says.
+“Growers can access an array of residual herbicides that have different roles to play in a WeedSmart Big 6, integrated weed management program – in each of the fallow, pre-seeding and early post-crop emergence phases,” he says.

 “Some products complement knockdown herbicides, and while others help set up a competitive crop.
 With reduced germinations at planting, there are fewer weeds to control in-crop, and the crop itself can do most of the work.
 There is always evidence of this wherever a gap occurs in a field, and the weeds flourish unabated.”